NGSAnalysisOnBeocatClass/in_class_problems/Lecture5.md

 }
 ```

 (3) Change the inside of the code block you just created to replace the letter `K` with your variable for k.
-Remember to put your variables in curly braces when printing them witout white spaces surrounding them.
-All other variables can be called in the same way you did in code challenge 5.
+Remember to put your variables in curly braces when printing them without white spaces surrounding them.
+All other variables can be used in the same way you did in code challenge 5.

 ```
 velveth DIR_K K -shortPaired -fastq -separate FASTQ1 FASTQ2
 velvetg DIR_K -read_trkg yes
 oases DIR_K
 ```

+(4) make your script executable using `chmod 755`.